cchabanois/mesfavoris/README.rst

 ========
 - bookmark files and urls
 - use bookmark folders to organize your bookmarks
-- save your bookmarks on GDrive so that you can use them from your desktop and laptop computer.
+- save your bookmarks on Google Drive™ so that you can use them from your desktop and laptop computer.
 - share some of your bookmarks
 - bookmarks can resist changes in the files thanks to Bitap algorithm
 - numbered bookmarks